SBTi Targets: How to Set and Achieve Climate Goals

 Need more information?
 Watch our webinar, SBTi FLAG for the Food Industry: How to get ready to learn more about how you can prepare and set your SBTi FLAG targets.

-What about FLAG targets?
+What are FLAG targets?

 Forest Land and Agriculture Guidance from SBTi was a hot discussion and long-awaited before its release in September 2022.
 Put simply, if your company is active in agriculture, animal sourcing, food processing, and food retail, by April 2023 you are required to set FLAG targets with SBTi.
 To put your mind at ease though, your FLAG targets will only cover the portion of your emissions until the farm gate.
 For all other emissions, you can set targets with the cross-sector approach.